I want to be Christie Brinkley when I grow up because she always looks like she’s loving life and having a great time.

 Christie’s Pretty Blue Kitchen:

-Christie designed the fireplace with rocks found on the Sag Harbor beach, as she explains in this video.
+Christie designed the fireplace with rocks found on the Sag Harbor beach.

 I got a kick out of Christie’s character Gayle Gergich on “Parks & Rec.”
 She posted this throwback on IG: